You’ll Never Have to Worry About Noisy Neighbors Again with This Gadget

 The gadget likens itself to a "smoke alarm for noise."

 Peter Hermes Furian

 What are your upstairs neighbors doing up there?
-Although you may never know exactly they’re doing to make all that racket, you just want them to cut it out (clearly, they’re not exhibiting one of these signs of being a great neighbor).
+Although you may never know exactly they’re doing to make all that racket, you just want them to cut it out.
 If heading upstairs and kindly asking them to quiet down doesn’t work, then NoiseAware may have your solution.

 The product bills itself as a “smoke alarm for noise,” which serves as a pretty accurate representation of what the product does, albeit a bit simplified.
 NoiseAware’s hardware consists of an audio sensor installed in your residence and connected software on a phone or laptop.